 - vaginal bleeding.

-If you are suffering from the symptoms above seek medical help immediately because it may signify an emergency.
+If you are suffering from any of the symptoms above get medical help immediately because they may signify an emergency.

 Risk factors for placental abruption